shouwjs/shouw.js/README.md

 })

 Goodbye!
-This is a command block 2
+This is a command code 2
 ```

 These decorators are parsed by Shouw.js internally, no compilation needed.